Docs

 ActionWhat it does

-Change statusSet Ready, Building or Shipped on all selected
+Change statusSet Ready, Building, Shipped or Shared on all selected

 AssignAssign to a team member

-ExportDownload as markdown.
-Individual briefs or a batch
+ExportDownload as markdown — individual specs or a batch

 Setting Your Product Focus

 Go to Settings → Account to set your product focus area.
-This helps Circuit generate more relevant briefs.
+This helps Circuit generate more relevant specs.

 Next Step

-Click any priority to see its brief and start building.
+Click any priority to see its spec and start building.

 Can't find what you're looking for?